edb1013/Float_App/README.md

 ## Method
 ### Function Creation:
 The first step was to use BeautifulSoup and build webscraping functions that returned our desired values.
 For Market watch our basic scraping function for public float can be found [here](F&D_marketwatch.py) and our code for the oustanding shares can be found [here](Out_Shares_MW.py).
-For Yahoo Finance our public float code can be found [here](F&D_yahoo.py) and our outstanding share code can be found [here](Out_Shares_Yahoo.py)
+For Yahoo Finance our public float code can be found [here](F&D_yahoo.py) and our outstanding share code can be found [here](Out_Shares_Y.py).

+### App Creation: